-Use of proceeds We estimate that the net proceeds from this offering will be approximately \$ million, or approximately \$ million if the underwriters exercise their option to purchase additional ADSs in full, at an assumed initial public offering price of \$ per ADS, the midpoint of the price range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.
+We estimate that the net proceeds from this offering will be approximately \$ Use of proceeds million, or approximately \$ million if the underwriters exercise their option to purchase additional ADSs in full, at an assumed initial public offering price of \$ the midpoint of the price range set forth on the cover of this prospectus, after deducting the estimated underwriting discounts and commissions and estimated offering expenses payable by us.

 We intend to use the net proceeds of this offering to advance the clinical development of our multiple drug candidates and for working capital and other general corporate purposes.
-See "Use of Proceeds"
+See "Use of proceeds"